xamarin/xamarin-forms-samples/Navigation/TitleView/README.md

 ---
 name: Title View
 description: This sample demonstrates how to display any Xamarin.Forms View in the navigation bar of a NavigationPage.
-For more information about this sample, see Displaying Views in the Navigation Bar.
 topic: sample
 languages:
 - csharp